-- 1. In addition to sites allocated in the Local Plan, sustainable development and growth is positively encouraged in the following locations, subject to meeting other policy requirements in this Neighbourhood Plan: - a. the defined town centre, in accordance with Policy BTC1; - b. brownfield sites in existing built areas, in accordance with Policies BEM1 and/or BRD1; - c. infill residential development for gaps in existing built frontages, in accordance with Policy BPD1; - d. demolition and redevelopment of buildings, excluding listed buildings or conservation area buildings that contribute to the special architectural or historic interest of the area; - e. sensitive refurbishment and suitable reuse of existing buildings, including historic buildings. - 2.
-New-build development would generally be unsustainable and would therefore not be supported in the following locations: - a. within high flood risk areas; - b. within medium flood risk areas, unless essential to meet local housing need and adequate mitigation measures are designed into the scheme; - c. within strategic green spaces and Local Green Spaces, as set out in policies BGS1 and BGS2. - d. within the curtilage of scheduled monuments and their settings, subject to Policy BH3. - 3.
+- 1. In addition to sites allocated in the Local Plan, sustainable development and growth is positively encouraged in the following locations, subject to meeting other policy requirements in this Neighbourhood Plan and taking account of flood risk: - a. the defined town centre, in accordance with Policy BTC1; - b. brownfield sites in existing built areas, in accordance with Policies BEM1 and/or BRD1; - c. infill residential development for gaps in existing built frontages, in accordance with Policy BPD1; - demolition and redevelopment of buildings, excluding listed buildings or conservation area buildings that contribute to the special architectural or historic interest of the area; - e. sensitive refurbishment and suitable reuse of existing buildings, including historic buildings. - 2.
 Development leading to the loss of Biggleswade's remaining agricultural land will only be supported where alternative sites, including brown field sites, cannot be identified.

 The policy sets a general spatial framework for growth, identifying sustainable locations and sites for growth.
+These are additional to specific housing site allocations made in the Local Plan.
 The policy should be applied together with later policies relating to growth (Town Centre, employment, community facilities and residential development).